-National Endowment for the Humanities' Compliance with the Improper Payments Elimination and Recovery Act of 2010 - Fiscal Year 2014 May 15, 2015; OIG-15-02 (IR)
+National Endowment for the Humanities' Compliance with the Improper Payments Elimination and Recovery Act of 2010 - Fiscal Year 2015 May 13, 2016; OIG-16-02 (IR)

-The Improper Payments Elimination and Recovery Act of 2010 (IPERA) requires the head of each agency to periodically review and identify all programs and activities it administers that may be susceptible to significant improper payments, based on guidance provided by the Director of the Office of Management and Budget (OMB).
+The Improper Payments Elimination and Recovery Act of 2010 (IPERA) requires the head of each agency to periodically review and identify all programs and activities it administers that may be susceptible to significant improper payments, based on guidance provided by the Director of OMB.
 For each program and activity identified, the agency is required to produce a statistically valid estimate of the improper payments and include such estimates in the accompanying materials to the annual financial statements of the agency.
 The agency is further required under IPERA to prepare a report on actions taken to reduce improper payments for programs or activities with significant improper payments.
 With respect to improper payments identified in recovery audits required by IPERA, the agency must report on all actions taken to recover improper payments.

-Additional guidance issued by the OMB specifies that each agency's Inspector General should review improper payment reporting in the agency's annual Performance and Accountability Report (PAR) or Annual Financial Report (AFR), and accompanying materials, to determine whether the agency complied with IPERA.
+Additional guidance issued by OMB specifies that each agency's Inspector General should review improper payment reporting in the agency's annual Performance and Accountability Report (PAR) or Annual Financial Report (AFR), and accompanying materials, to determine whether the agency complied with IPERA.